metaplex-foundation/metaplex-android/README.md

 ### GitHub Package

-You can also ad the dependency directly from GitHUb.
+You can also add the dependency directly from GitHUb.
 I recommend using the github recommended way to load Artifacts.
 First get a Github Token from your [account settings](https://github.com/settings/tokens).

 Inside settings.gradle add a maven repository: